-Husky softball seeks return trip to College Softball World Series, but must beat Kentucky first
+Husky softball seeks return trip to Women’s College World Series, but must beat Kentucky first

 The Huskies are as hot as any team in the country, having lost just once in more than two months while winning 28 of their past 29 games.
 What’s scary for opponents is that Tarr thinks the team can still get much better.

-“The exciting part of this group is that we probably have an unlimited capacity to grow, and we might not reach that place even if we extend our season to June 5 (the finals of the CSWS),” she said.
+“The exciting part of this group is that we probably have an unlimited capacity to grow, and we might not reach that place even if we extend our season to June 5 (the finals of the WCWS),” she said.
 “I think this team still has room to grow together.
 The fact that we’ve been playing pretty well lately feels good, but we still have so much to get through.”

 The “playing pretty well” comment might have been a bit of an understatement.
 The Huskies swept the Seattle regional last weekend, beating Mississippi State 8-0 in the title game behind Plain’s no-hitter.